artemsprygin/forks_links/README.md

 # Forks links

-While I'm doing projects, forked from [https://github.com/devmanorg](https://github.com/devmanorg), after finish I usually check how other people did same task to find most beautiful solution.
-I wrote this script to make it simple: just launch and you'll have an html page with list of all links, opened in your browser!
+While I'm doing projects, forked from [https://github.com/devmanorg](https://github.com/devmanorg), after finishing a project I usually check how other people did same task to find most beautiful solution.
+I wrote this script to make it simple: just launch and you'll have an HTML page with list of all links, opened in your browser!

 # How it works

-* You can lauch it with parameter -l or --link — link to a original repository.
+* You can launch it with parameter -l or --link — link to the original repository.
 If you run script without parameters, it will ask you to write it.

 * The link can be to a whole repo: `https://github.com/devmanorg/10_coursera` or link to a specific file: `https://github.com/devmanorg/10_coursera/blob/master/coursera.py`.
 You'll have list of links to repos or to a specific file in other repos respectively.

-* Script will generate html file with list of all links to a forked repos or files and save it in same directory with itself.
+* Script will generate HTML file with list of all links to a forked repos or files and save it in same directory with itself.

 * Script will ask you whether you want automatically open generated file in browser or not.
 If you type 'y' or 'yes', page will be opened in your browser.